yalue/onnxruntime_go_examples/README.md

 but other supported acceleration frameworks (e.g., TensorRT or CUDA) may have additional prerequisites, which are documented in
 [the official onnxruntime documentation](https://onnxruntime.ai/docs/execution-providers/).
-Note that not all execution providers supported by `onnxruntime` itself are supported by `onnxruntime_go`.
+Not all execution providers supported by `onnxruntime` itself are supported by `onnxruntime_go`.

 The `onnxruntime` shared libraries for some common platforms are included under the `third_party/` directory in this repository.